eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 The circuits are well-optimized but also hard to read/understand/audit.
 As a result they are hard to adapt to other scenarios such as presenting an SD-JWT.

-The prover time for an mDoc presentation, as benchmarked in the paper, sits at 1.2s for a size less than 1MB (although no details are provided on this) and the verifier time is recorded as 0.7s.
+The prover time for an mDoc presentation, as benchmarked in the paper, sits at 1.2s with a proof size under 1MB (although no details are provided on this) and the verifier time is recorded as 0.7s.

 There is no benchmark specific to the holder binding proof.